conduktor/conduktor-docs/docs/guide/tutorials/migrate-gw-security.md

 Previously, both these were resolved by the GATEWAY_SECURITY_PROTOCOL.
 Instead, we set *the what is responsible* using `GATEWAY_SECURITY_MODE` and simplify the options for *the how*, which still uses `GATEWAY_SECURITY_PROTOCOL`.

 We'll also enable/disable ACLs on Gateway from the security mode, meaning that the `GATEWAY_ACL_ENABLED` environment variable **only needs to be used when disabling ACLs** on Gateway, on the passthrough.
-The behavior for the virtual clusters is handled in the [virtual cluster configuration](/gateway/reference/resources-reference/#virtualcluster).
+The behavior for the virtual clusters is handled in the [Virtual Cluster configuration](/guide/reference/gateway-reference/#virtualcluster).

 ## Am I affected?